 Michael kisses me back and gives me a squeeze.
 “Of course.”

 He then takes my hand into his and together we walk out of the theater.
-My heart feelings like its soaring high above the clouds.
-For once, everything feels right in the world.
+My heart feels like its soaring high above the clouds, for at that moment, everything feels right in the world.